TMC targets PM Modi over LPG price hike | Headlines

 - India

-The Trinamool Congress on Wednesday targeted Prime Minister Narendra Modi for a hike in domestic cooking gas and said the common man continues to suffer but he does not care.
+West Bengal’s ruling party Trinamool Congress has targeted Prime Minister Narendra Modi for a hike in domestic cooking gas, saying that people continue to suffer but he does not care.

 ''Domestic 14.2 kg LPG cylinder prices increased by Rs 50/cylinder.
-Mr. @narendramodi showering the people of India with all his love, yet again,'' the TMC said in its official Twitter handle.
+Mr. @narendramodi showering the people of India with all his love, yet again,'' the TMC said on its official Twitter handle.

 Common households pay non-subsidised rates for the cooking gas they buy after the government restricted subsidy to just poor beneficiaries who got connections under the Ujjwala scheme.

-This is the third increase in the LPG rate since May and the fourth this year.
+The LPG rate was increased for the third time since May and the fourth this year.
 The price was hiked by Rs 50 per cylinder on March 22 and again by the same quantum on May 7.
-Rates went up by Rs 3.50 per cylinder on May 19.
+Rates went up by Rs 3 per cylinder on May 19.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)